Input modalities

 Relevance and applicability

-This guideline is relevant when making your portal accessible.
+This guideline is relevant when implementing accessibility for your portal.

 General implementation